-Twin Pines Mining Company has proposed to mine Trail Ridge, the ridge of land adjacent to the Okefenokee Swamp and Okefenokee National Wildlife Refuge.
-Mining along Trail Ridge will destroy habitat, release heavy metals into the surrounding water supply, create a fire hazard, and endanger the overall ecosystem.
+Twin Pines Mining Company has proposed to mine Trail Ridge near the Okefenokee Swamp.
+Environmentalists are concerned that mining along Trail Ridge will destroy habitat, release heavy metals into the surrounding water supply, create a fire hazard, and endanger the overall ecosystem.
 The mining company counters that they will create valuable jobs and not harm the swamp.

 There are conflicting reports around the potential short-term and long-term environmental impact of the mine.
 Twin Pine’s scientists disagree with those from US Fish and Wildlife Service and many years of peer-reviewed research.
 The science community in Georgia published an open letter about the extent of the temporary and permanent change to the Okefenokee.